 Take the time to research and review any moving company you want to hire.
 Are they backed by the local BBB?
 Do they have an actual office and moving vans with a company name?
 Do they have a landline phone?
 When you call them, do they act and sound professional?

 This is a place to do your homework.
 Ask considered moving companies about their office moving process.
 Do they have experience in this type of move?
-Moving computer equipment?
+Moving an office with computer equipment?
 If so, ask them for any additional advice to help you with the transition.

 Make sure any company you hire is licenses and insured.
 Contact us to receive a free quote.